Some contents or functionalities here are not available due to your cookie preferences!

 Telephone Hayley: 0795 1587 398

-Cheltenham - Cirencester - Bourton
+Cheltenham - Bourton

 At TJK Cheltenham we regularly meet with the head of Taijutsu Kai and the other TJK Instructors from across the Midlands to keep all our techniques up to date and to the highest standards.
 With over 20 instructors and high-level black belts with countless years of experience coming together to share knowledge and experience.